 Your duty of care and responsibility doesn’t stop at the end of the risk assessment.
 You need to remain vigilant and remove any risks that are identified.

-You should carry out individual risk assessments when your employee comes and tells you in writing that they are pregnant (normally no later than 15 weeks before the baby is due), have given birth in the last 6 months or is breastfeeding.
+You should carry out individual risk assessments when your employee comes and tells you in writing that they are pregnant (normally no later than 15 weeks before the baby is due), have given birth in the last 6 months or are breastfeeding.

 After completing the risk assessment you may conclude the work environment is deemed too dangerous for a pregnant worker or will pose safety risks as the pregnancy progresses.